 Conversely, some of the most poisonous substances in the world — mercury, arsenic, ricin, hemlock, cyanide and snake venoms to name but a few — are all entirely natural.

 Furthermore, alternative natural therapies are not guaranteed to be safe.
 Examples include bowel damage caused by coffee enemas, permanent scarring or disfigurement from cancer salves, and a serious risk of cyanide poisoning from laetrile.
+A website such as Health Listing Directory offers more medically-sound information on a variety of health issues.

 But it works — I read it in the news!